-Instead of using hexagonal bolt head, Mercedes-Benz uses female Torx star head for optimum torque transfer.
-Whether they used them because the E-Torx bolt heads look sophisticated or to deter you from fixing your car, we don’t know. 🙂 You will find that many bolts on your Mercedes-Benz will require you use Female E Torx Star Socket Set.
+Instead of using a hexagonal bolt head, Mercedes-Benz uses a female Torx star head for optimum torque transfer.
+Whether they used them because the E-Torx bolt heads look sophisticated or to deter you from fixing your car, we don’t know. 🙂 You will find that many bolts on your Mercedes-Benz will require you to use Female E Torx Star Socket Set.

 Mercedes-Benz cars are now equipped with at least 20 control units.
 Some flagship models, such as the S-Class, can have up to 50 control units.
 If one sensor fails, you could have Christmas lights on your instrument clusters, including several Visit Workshop warnings.
 As scary as these problems seem, they are very easy to diagnose.
 Just one sensor could impact multiple control units, so you get several warnings.
 Ultimately, they all may point to a single defective ABS wheel sensor.
 Instead of going into panic mode, get an OBD II scanner next time, plug it under the dash, and follow the on-screen promptings.
 Within minutes you will usually know what is causing those warnings.
 The best scanner you can use is the Mercedes Benz Star Das C3 or C4.
 While it is the most advanced scanner for Mercedes-Benz used by the dealer, it also is pricey and has a learning curve.
 The easier-to-use and affordable scanner we recommend to anyone, even if you have never used an OBD II scanner before, is the YOUCANIC full system scanner.